lancewood1/cloud-native-course-errata/README.md

 - What is the difference between "restart" and "restaging"?
 - What is the difference between "managed service" (service found in the "cf marketplace") and "non-managed service" ("user provided service")?
-- What are the 3 use cases of "user provided service"?
+- What are the 3 use cases of "user provided service"? ("cf cups -h")
 - From an application perspective, are managed services instances different from user provided service instances?
 - Is there a way to make your "non-managed service" "managed service"?